 Cork is an even better thermal insulator than bamboo, and it’s also soft and springy.
 Walking on a cork floor is even more comfortable than walking on a bamboo floor.
 The reason is the same as for bamboo; its structure includes a high degree of porosity with each tiny air pocket surrounded by impermeable cell walls.
 For comfort for walking it scores a full 10 out of 10.

-, but it is far from being waterproof.
-However it is more water resistant than hardwoods, and good quality bamboo flooring will resist damage from a puddles for 24 hours, but leave it much longer, and it might swell and discolor like normal hardwood flooring.
+Bamboo flooring is water-resistant, but it is far from being waterproof.
+However it is more water-resistant than hardwoods, and good quality bamboo flooring will resist damage from a puddle for 24 hours, but leave it much longer, and it might swell and discolor like normal hardwood flooring.
 Thus, you can use it in most rooms, but not in places such as bathrooms with bathtubs where it might be subject to water pooling.
 For water resistance, we give bamboo 8 out of 10.

 Cork is naturally water-resistant, which is one of the reasons it is used to seal wine bottles.
 Its water resistance is due to a naturally hydrophobic waxy material it contains called suberin.
 The problem, however, is the flooring seams are susceptible to water damage if immersed in water, and the adhesive used to glue down the floor can also be damaged.
 That being said, manufacturers usually recommend that you seal cork floors with a waterproof sealant after installation.
 We give cork flooring 9 out of 10 for water resistance.